News:

 Report illegal dumping to law enforcement as soon as you notice it

-WCCTV's Pole Cameras allow for the direct targeting of locations associated with illegal dumping.
+WCCTV's Pole Cameras allow for directly targeting locations associated with illegal dumping.

 They help government, law enforcement, and business owners gather vital evidence and act as a visual deterrent to deter potential offenders.